CLEANit/dnns/docs/index.rst

-..
-QuantumTransduction documentation master file, created by sphinx-quickstart on Thu Oct 15 14:13:20 2020.
+.. dnns documentation master file, created by sphinx-quickstart on Thu Oct 15 14:13:20 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to QuantumTransduction's documentation!
+dnns documentation!
 ===============================================

 .. toctree::